-Here $(\hat{\alpha}_T)_j$ denotes the estimate of $\alpha_T$ in the $j$-th simulation and $N$ denotes the number of simulations.
-When the bias decreases, it holds that $\bar{\alpha}_T$ converges to $\alpha_T^*$ and hence the ESD and RMSE converge to the same value.
-The coverage ratio is calculated as the percentage of simulations in which the true parameter is contained within the $95\%$ confidence interval computed based on Theorem \ref{normality theorem}.
+Here $(\hat{\alpha}_1)_j$ denotes the estimate of $\alpha_1^*$ in the $j$-th simulation and $N$ denotes the number of simulations.
+When the bias decreases, it holds that $\bar{\alpha}_1$ converges to $\alpha_1^*$ and hence the ESD and RMSE converge to the same value.
+The coverage rate is calculated as the percentage of simulations in which the true parameter is contained within the $95\%$ confidence interval with the variance computed as in Section \ref{section: Asymptotic variance}.
 The results of the simulations can be found in Table \ref{tab: results simulation design 4}.
 Three other simulation settings were considered as well, which show similar results and can be found in Section D of the Supplementary Material.
 The results show that the \emph{naive estimator} has a large bias for most of the parameters and that this bias does not shrink towards zero as the sample size increases.
-Besides, the coverage ratio is very small for most parameters, meaning that the confidence intervals rarely contain the true parameter value.
+Besides, the coverage rate is very small for most parameters, meaning that the confidence intervals rarely contain the true parameter value.
 Hence, ignoring the endogeneity of a covariate leads to poor results.
 Secondly, we can observe similar but less extreme results using the \emph{independent estimator}.
 Although the bias does not decrease towards zero either, it is seen to be lower than using the \emph{naive estimator}.
 For the \emph{two-step estimator}, it can be seen that the bias decreases towards zero as the sample size increases.
-Besides, when the sample size is $1000$, the coverage ratio is close to $95\%$ for most parameters, indicating that the estimated standard errors are asymptotically valid.
-Although the coverage ratio is still considerably lower than $95\%$ for some parameters (e.g. $\alpha_C$), additional simulations with an even larger sample size showed that these coverage ratios converge to $95\%$ as well.
+Besides, when the sample size is $1000$, the coverage rate is close to $95\%$ for most parameters, indicating that the estimated standard errors are asymptotically valid.
+Although the coverage rate is still considerably lower than $95\%$ for some parameters (e.g. $\alpha_2$), additional simulations with an even larger sample size showed that these coverage rates converge to $95\%$ as well.
 Next, we can see that the ESD and the RMSE converge to the same decreasing value as the sample size increases.
-Lastly, comparing the results of bias and coverage of the \emph{two-step estimator} to the results of the \emph{oracle estimator}, it can be concluded that they are very similar.
+Lastly, comparing the results of bias and coverage of the \emph{two-step estimator} to the results of the \emph{oracle estimator}, it can be concluded that they are fairly similar.
 This implies that the error made by estimating the control function $V$ is much smaller than the error resulting from the second step estimation.